worm-portal/AqEquil/README.md

 ## About

 AqEquil is a Python 3 package that enables users to rapidly perform aqueous speciation calculations of water chemistry data for multiple samples by interfacing with [geochemical speciation software EQ3/6](https://github.com/LLNL/EQ3_6) (Wolery 2013, [Wolery 1979](https://inis.iaea.org/collection/NCLCollectionStore/_Public/10/474/10474294.pdf)).
+AqEquil uses [a modified version of EQ3/6](https://github.com/39alpha/eq3_6/tree/main) created by the 39Alpha research team for easy local installation.

 Water sample data in CSV format is automatically converted to a format readable by EQ3 and then speciated.
 Distributions of aqueous species, mineral saturation indices, oxidation reduction potentials, and more are data-mined and returned as Pandas tables and interactive Plotly visualizations.